tysonwu/dash-tradingview/README.md

 - Showcasing 1-to-1 chart and seris option capability as in original lightweight chart
 ![Demo](./docs/demo.png "Demo")

-- Possibilities with Dash callbacks to change chart options and data:
+- Possibilities with [Dash callbacks](https://dash.plotly.com/basic-callbacks): modifying chart options and data on arbitrary triggers:
 ![Interactivity](./docs/interactivity.gif "Interactivity")

+> Remarks: Not all interactivity from original Tradingview Lightweight chart in Javascript are compatible.
+Interactivity is, at this point, limited.

 ## Installation

-- Currently not published yet.
+> Currently not published on PyPI.
 Users will need to build from this repo.

 ## Features